DiviProject/docs/source/index.html.md

 # Masternodes

 The Divi Project is the inventor of several new technologies that are part of our masternode program.
-Besides having five different types, we have added one-click install processes (home or cloud), dynamic IP functionality, single-computer setup, and “Lottery Blocks.”
+Besides having five different types, we have added one-click install processes (home or cloud), and “Lottery Blocks.”

 **Masternode System with Five Options**